imadahmad97/shell_scripts/README.md

 Simply clone the repository into your local machine, input your file paths into the config.sh file, and run the desired shell script!

+**NOTE:** If you have not yet made the shell scripts executable, please input the full path to the script in your terminal to run it.